English

 The common frequency bands of FS 16CH DWDM Mux Demux and 8CH DWDM Mux Demux are C21~C36 and C53~C60.
 Their transceiver selection is the same as the 40CH DWDM Mux Demux, just sort from the low band to high.
 It is worth noting that C53~C60 can be connected with the 1530nm channel port in the CWDM system to realize the upgrade of DWDM services on the CWDM system.

-Choose Optical Transceiver Based on Transmission Distance
+Choose Optical Transceivers Based on Transmission Distance

 It's known that optical loss caused by the equipment and optical cables exists in all the transmission processes.
 Therefore, the actual transmission of DWDM transceivers is shorter than the nominal transmission distance of the module, especially in aged optical fiber transmission systems.
 If necessary, EDFA and DCM devices can be added to extend the transmission distance in the DWDM network.